AIIrondev/Cabug-Folder-Sorter/Bugs.md

 ### Atributte error 0.1.2.3

-This is an error where I acidently try'd to use the `_path_exist` function from the `os` library wich doesent exist.
+This is an error where I acidently try'd to use the `_path_exist` function from the `os` library wich doesn't exist.

 Before: